Approximately a century after the crucifixion of Christ, another young man of humble, Middle Eastern origin died and was acknowledged as a god.

 More than twenty images of Antinous have been unearthed from Hadrian’s Villa.
 A cast of one of these – now in the Capitoline Museum in Rome – can be seen in a niche high up in the entrance hall of the Fitzwilliam.

 As Christianity gradually took hold in the Europe, the cult of Antinous died out.
 But the romance of his tale was not forgotten.
-On the left is a late sixteenth-/early seventeenth-century bronze, in the Fitzwilliam [M.7-1953], depicting the tragic and beautiful man-god.
+Below is a late sixteenth-/early seventeenth-century bronze, in the Fitzwilliam M.7-1953, depicting the tragic and beautiful man-god.